switchtrue/personal-blog/content/posts/firewatch-australia-part-2.md

 Remember, all I've had to do here is sign up to Cloudflare and configure my nameservers.
 There's absolutely no code required up to this point.
 It's really quite impressive.
 If that wasn't enough, it's also totally free.
-Cloudflare has one of the most impressive free tiers of any product I've used - up to the point where I was sceptical - but their [CEO outlines some really good reasons for this][5].
+Cloudflare has one of the most extensive free tiers of any product I've used - up to the point where I was sceptical - but their [CEO outlines some really good reasons for this][5].